centrahq/api-documentation/pages/07.support/01.rules-for-partners/docs.md

 * **Technical support**
   If you have technical questions, either about Centra UI or our APIs, let us know!
 Please make sure to always include as much details as you can.
 Always mentionthe following when contacting partner support:
     - Which client you are working on
     - Which environment you are working on (QA or production)
     - What the actual results are now
     - What you are trying to achieve
     - Whether our guides and documentation helped, where you became stuck or if documentation is are missing

 * **Bug reports and verification**
   If you encounter any behaviour that deviates from documentation or common practice, let us know!
 We want Centra to work reliably for everyone, so any technical issues will be looked at and fixed if deemed necessary.

 * **Questions about technical features**
-  If you have questions about new features, specific APIs, things mentioned in our newsletter - ask away!
+  If you have questions about new features, specific APIs, or things mentioned in our newsletter - ask away!
 If a shared client needs the same training let us know and we'll get in contact with them

 * **(Optional) Basic monitoring of your websites (Pingdom-based with alerts in Slack)**
   With this we can help you share the burden of monitoring status of Customer's websites - we will discover if it fails to load, warn you about certificates that will soon expire, etc.